dsosnoski/concur5/README.md

 for demonstrating Akka features, but you can find the full code in this repository.

 The project uses a Maven build, so just do the usual `mvn clean install` to get everything to a working state.
-The code is three separate packages:
+The code is in three separate packages:

 1. `com.sosnoski.concur.article5scala`, within the *main/scala* tree.
 2. `com.sosnoski.concur.article5java`, within the *main/java* tree.